 - Introduction to Integration (PI800) must be taken prior to any other integration seminar.
 It lays the theoretical and philosophical foundations for contemporary expressions of integration. - The Integration Symposium (PI801) is offered on occasion in conjunction with the annual Integration Symposium lecture series. - Topical Integration Seminars are offered regularly.
-These focus on current topics of special interest to the field of integration. - Special Projects in Integration (PI803) is an independent study in integration.

-- Readings in Integration (PI805) are special or advanced integration readings not covered by regular integration courses. - Advanced Integration (PI806A/B) is designed to assist students in reflecting on integration.
+These focus on current topics of special interest to the field of integration. - Special Projects in Integration (PI803) is an independent study in integration that is jointly mentored by an SOT/SIS professor and an SOP professor.
+These projects must be approved by the Chair of Integration. - Readings in Integration (PI805) are special or advanced integration readings not covered by regular integration courses.
+These projects must be approved by the Chair of Integration. - Advanced Integration (PI806A/B) is designed to assist students in reflecting on integration.
 It is a two-part course, taken in the fall and spring quarters of the student's final year of coursework.
 Students will complete their final integration paper during the course. - Family Integration seminars focus on integrative issues from a family studies perspective.